mflores0116/bigdata_final/hive/README.md

 First, a row-count query was used to confirm that all 1,000 customer records were successfully loaded.
 ![Hive Query Results](screenshots/hive-query-results1.png)

-From above, there are exactly 1,000 rows in the table so all data was loaded correctly.
+The row-count result returned exactly 1,000 records, confirming that all customer data was successfully loaded into the Hive table

 Next, a churn aggregation query counted the number of customers in each target class: